probe-rs/webpage/content/guide/4_development/crosscompiling.md

 The downside of this approach is that **you will have to rely on the Cross Project** and **supply the build environment Dockerfile**, making sure that it resembles the system you are building for with **a cross C toolchain installed** as much as possible.

-Building `cargo-flash` for the Raspberry Pi 400, on an `x86_64` Linux System will happen as follows :
+Building `cargo-flash` for the Raspberry Pi 400, on an `x86_64` Linux System happens as follows:

 ```sh
 # Cloning cargo-flash on the system we will build the binary on.